cheekeet86/project-capstone/README.md

 ![Minority Report](images/part-04/wilson_minority.jpg)

 The massive Endomondo dataset were aggregated in summary tables.
-The summary tables were used to predict the workout type using various classification models.
+The summary tables were used to predict the type of workout using various classification models.

 I performed data cleaning before doing feature selection.
 For instance, I dropped workouts with abnormal heartrates (e.g. below 40 BPM) or long durations (i.e. longer than 24 hours).
-In additonal, I removed workouts with abnormal altitudes.. some workouts were done at height above Mount Everest (obvious GPS error)!
+In additonal, I removed workouts with abnormal altitudes.. some workouts were done at height above Mount Everest.. obvious GPS error!

+I ended with 43 different sports after removing the outliers.
+I decided to only model 'dynamic' sports by removing 'static' sports.
+'Dynamic' refers to sports which may be easily distinguishable by their speed profiles (usually done outdoor like cycling).
+'Static' refers to sports which may not be distinguishable by their speed profiles (usually done indoor like martial arts.

+Next, I reduced the number of sports by merging similar sports e.g. fitness walking and walking.
+Sports with fewer than 50 workouts (e.g. horseback riding) were removed and ended up with 9 sports to perform modelling.

 Links: [3_model_fitrec](code/fitrec/3_model_fitrec.ipynb)